Last updated on 2026-03-27

 The Social Service Worker (Accelerated) program offers several unique features and experiences, including:

-- Experiential Learning: The program emphasizes practical learning through seminars, collaborative projects, and guest lectures.
+- Experiential learning through collaborative projects and guest lectures.

 Career Options